-- The large number of STM32F0 Series part numbers, - The possibility to declare non-safety-relevant unused peripherals, and - The possibility to enable or not the different available safety mechanisms.
+- the large number of STM32L0 Series part numbers, - the possibility to declare non-safety-relevant unused peripherals, and - the possibility to enable or not the different available safety mechanisms.

 The FMEDA snapshot is a static document reporting the safety metrics computed at different detail levels (at microcontroller level and for microcontroller basic functions) for a given combination of safety mechanisms and for a given part number.
-If FMEDA computation sheet is needed, early contact the local STMicroelectronics sales representative, in order to receive information on expected delivery dates for specific MCU target part number.
+If FMEDA computation sheet is needed, contact the local STMicroelectronics sales representative to receive information on expected delivery dates for specific MCU target part numbers.

-Safety metrics computations are restricted to STM32F0 Series boundary, therefore not including the WDTe, PEv and VMONe (they are described in Section 3.2)
+Note: Safety metrics computations are restricted to STM32L0 Series boundary, therefore not including the WDTe, PEv and VMONe (they are described in Section 3.2)